TPijmen2/mso-lab3/README.md

 - **🧩 Visual Block Editor**: Drag-and-drop interface for creating programs without syntax errors
 - **📝 Text Code Editor**: Traditional text-based programming with real-time syntax validation
 - **🎯 Visual Grid-Based Exercises**: Load and solve pathfinding challenges on customizable grids
+- **🎬 Step-by-Step Animation**: Watch your program execute one command at a time with playback controls
+- **🖼️ Custom Character Sprites**: Load your own images for the character in each direction
 - **▶️ Real-Time Execution**: See the character navigate the grid as the program executes
 - **📊 Program Metrics**: Calculate complexity metrics (command count, nesting level, repeat count)
 - **💾 Multiple Export Formats**: Export programs to Text, JSON, or HTML formats